wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * Air Taxi Operator = a company that offers services according to FAR Part 135.
 This means the company operates small aircraft in the categories of turbojet engine powered aircraft with 1 to 30 seats, non-transport category turbo-propeller powered aircraft with 10 to 19 seats, and transport category turbo propellers with 20 to 30 seats.
 In general, small aircraft, normally under 30 seats.
 When carrying cargo, it should not exceed 18,000 pounds, and the company should work on either a scheduled or charter basis, on an on-demand basis or limited scheduled basis.
 * Airfoil = A surface, such as an airplane wing, shaped to produce more lift than resistance when driven through the air.
 The shape of the cross-section of a surface that generates the lift necessary to flight when the air passes over it.
 Common surfaces on a plane with an airfoil include wings, blades, turbines, and rotors.
 * Airline = the name used for the company or organization that manages and offers scheduled flights and routes on a regular basis.
 * Airspace Classes = the types of airspace as defined by ICAO and adopted around the world.
-The <a href="https://www.aeroclass.org/airspace-classes/" target="_blank" rel="noreferrer noopener">airspace classes</a> include controlled, uncontrolled, and special use.
+The <a href="https://www.aeroclass.org/airspace-classes/" target="_blank">airspace classes</a> include controlled, uncontrolled, and special use.

 * All-weather fighter = A radar-equipped jet fighter airplane which can operate at night or in the worst weather
 * All-weather interceptor = A radar-equipped jet fighter airplane which can operate at night or in the worst weather